Tibolone: Generic names

 Tibolone is the generic name of the drug and its INN, USAN, BAN, DCF, and JAN.
 It is also known by its developmental code name ORG-OD-14.

 Brand names

 Tibolone is marketed under the brand names Livial, Tibofem, and Ladybon among others.

 Availability

 Tibolone is used widely in the European Union, Asia, Australasia, and elsewhere in the world, but is not available in the United States.

 Legal status

 Tibolone is a Schedule IV controlled substance in Canada under the 1996 Controlled Drugs and Substances Act.
 It is classified as an anabolic steroid under this act, due to its relatively high activity as an AR agonist, and is the only norethisterone (17α-ethynyl-19-nortestosterone) derivative that is classified as such.
-Tibolone is banned by WADA as an anabolic steroid category S1 largely due to its conversion to the delta-4 tibolone metabolite, which is a potent androgen.
+Tibolone is banned by WADA as an anabolic steroid category S1 largely due to its conversion to the Isotibolone metabolite, which is a potent androgen.